The Convenience of Friendship: Real Bond or Just Easy Access?

 - Avoid drama.
 If they argue or fight, leave.
 You owe no explanation.

 - Allow yourself to grieve.
-Even if a friendship of convenience ends peacefully, it’s reasonable to feel sad or disappointed.
+Even if a friendship of convenience ends peacefully, it’s reasonable to feel a sense of sadness or disappointment.
 Feel your emotions, then move on.

 Takeaway: the convenience of friendship